What Is the Dark Web? What Happens There?

 - Through information other entities disclose about you.
 This includes governmental organizations, companies that offer credit reports, and data brokers that harvest and compile data about you so that they can sell a consolidated profile to companies that want to target you with ads.

-Can My Identity Be Stolen on the Dark Web?
+Is My Identity at Risk on the Dark Web?

 Starting from your email address, a persistent malicious hacker or scammer can scrape numerous details that can be used for financial fraud, identity theft, and many more types of cyber attacks.